janaagaard75/app-store-ratings/README.md

-# itunes-ratings
+# App Store Ratings

-Fetch and analyse ratings in the iTunes iOS App Store.
+Fetch and analyse ratings in the iOS App Store.